coralogix/terraform-provider-coralogix/docs/data-sources/webhook.md

 Read-Only:

 - `active` (Boolean) Determines if the attachment is active.
 Default is true.
-- `type` (String) Slack attachment type. can be one of: metric_snapshot, logs, empty
+- `type` (String) Slack attachment type. can be one of: logs, empty, metric_snapshot